prostep-ivip-e-V/vec/wiki/content/specifications/komp/index.md

 ---
 The first version of the "Component Model (German: Komponente)".
 The content has been integrated and further developed in the VEC model.

 **Disclaimer: The model is no longer maintained and is only listed here due to historical reasons.
-It must not be used for new implementations.**
+It shall not be used for new implementations.**

 ## Version 1.0